cemrifki/sentiment-embeddings/README.md

       1. Change directory to the location of the source code
       2. Run the instructions in "Setup with virtual environment (Python 3)"
       3. Run the runner.py file with chosen command parameters.
-Some examples are given below.
+Some examples are given below

 Examples:
 ```